 Do I need a conveyancer or can I do it myself?

-However, real estate laws and property ownership can be highly complex.
+However, be warned, real estate laws and property ownership can be highly complex.
 Not adhering to the law or failing to meet specific deadlines throughout the process can have serious consequences, extending to losing your deposit or even your home.

 Conveyancer vs solicitor: What's the difference?

 You can't actually hire a conveyancer who isn’t also a solicitor in Queensland or the ACT – all conveyancers operating there must first be solicitors.
-Elsewhere in Australia, you'll be given a choice between hiring a solicitor or conveyancer.
+Elsewhere in Australia, you'll be given a choice between hiring a solicitor or a conveyancer.

 While conveyancers are trained and accredited professionals with a high level of expertise in their field, they are often limited in the services they can provide.
-A conveyancer who isn’t also a solicitor can’t provide advice on matters of property law or assist you with the terms of your sales contract and tax, for example.
+A conveyancer who isn’t a solicitor can’t provide advice on matters of property law or assist you with the terms of your sales contract and tax, for example.

 Generally speaking, hiring a conveyancer is recommended if your property sale or purchase is pretty straightforward, you don't need any advice on property law, or you want a bit more support throughout the process.
 Conveyancers are experts at getting a property sale over the line and might focus on you a bit more than a solicitor can.
-On the other hand, a solicitor may be more suited to your needs if the property sale is going to be complex, you want advice or help with complex legal matters, or you don't mind the extra pocket pinch.

 How much does a conveyancer cost?